Gunivers/Bookshelf/docs/modules/math.md

 Inputs

-:  (score) `$math.atan2.y bs.in`
+:  (scores) `$math.atan2.[y,x] bs.in`
-   : The y value you want to calculate the arctangent of, shifted by 3 digits (1,2345 -> 1234) for better precision in integer scores.
-   (score) `$math.atan2.x bs.in`
-   : The x value you want to calculate the arctangent of, shifted by 3 digits (1,2345 -> 1234) for better precision in integer scores.
+   : The values you want to calculate the arctangent of, shifted by 3 digits (1,2345 -> 1234) for better precision in integer scores.

 Output